iPhone 13: Everything we know about Apple's new 2021 phone line

 What colors does the iPhone 13 come in?

-The iPhone 13 lineup includes some bold new colors, including Sierra blue and a pink hue that the internet has been asking for.
-Apple's newest flagship phone also features a smaller notch and some other design tweaks.
+The iPhone 13 lineup includes some bold new colors, including Sierra blue and a pink hue that the internet has been pleading for.
+Apple's newest flagship phone also features a slightly smaller notch and some other design tweaks.

 iPhone 13 and 13 Mini colors: